andrew-paterson/npm-git-utils/docs/update-consuming-packages.md

       releaseType: 'minor', // Optional, default = 'patch', can be 'minor' or 'major' as well.
 Defines how the version is bumped in the consuming package.json file.
 Overridden by preReleaseType if both are present.
       preReleaseType: 'dev', // Opional, can be any string.
 If present, the version will be bumped in the consuming package.json file, by simply appending the string and datetime to the current version.
 If present, the releaseType option is ignored.
       tag: true, // Optional.
 If true, the commit will be tagged with the current version in package.json
+      packageFilesToUpdate: null, // Optional.
+An array of paths to package.json files relative to the project root.
+If passed, each of these files, as well as the main package.json file for the project will have their version bumped, where relevant- that is, where releaseType or preReleaseType are passed.
       pushTags: false, // Optional, default = true.
 Whether to push the tags after tagging
       logColour: 'green', // Optional, default = 'cyan'.
 Colour of the console log messages relating to the NPM dependency.
        customEditsFunc: async (